Brighten teeth with veneers, Replace old "composite bonding"

 - Covering of blemishes and discolorations

-Porcelain veneers are considered “more permanent” (nothing is permanent).
-Porcelain varies in tensile strength but generally, porcelain is 90% the strength of natural teeth and when used in a veneer, will enjoy a long lifespan.
+Veneers are considered “more permanent”.
+Porcelain varies in strength but generally, porcelain is 90% the strength of natural teeth and when used in a veneer, will enjoy a long term lifespan.
 It is much easier to create lifelike replicas of natural teeth with porcelain veneers.

-If you are interested in learning more about your options for replacing your composite bonding, contact our Chicago, IL practice, and schedule a consultation with Dr. Fondriest, by calling 847-234-0517.
+If you are interested in learning more about your options for replacing your composite bonding, contact our Chicago, IL area practice.
+Schedule a consultation with Dr. Fondriest, by calling 847-234-0517.
 We look forward to providing you with quality, and personable service.